 CONTROL OF THE WESTERN RIVERS

-Ulysses s.
-Grand, a political appointee of the Illinois governor, had been given command of troops stationed in Cairo, Illinois.
-In January of 1862, Grant suggested to his superior, General Halleck that he be allowed to attack Fort Henry on the Tennessee River and following that attack fort Donelson on the Cumberland River.
+Ulysses S. Grant, a political appointee of the Illinois governor, had been given command of troops stationed in Cairo, Illinois.
+In January of 1862, Grant suggested to his superior, General Halleck that he be allowed to attack Fort Henry on the Tennessee River and following that attack, Fort Donelson on the Cumberland River.
 Halleck refused to approve this proposal.
 It wasn’t that Halleck did not feel the project had merit.
 Rather, he just did not want to approve such a venture under Grant’s command.

-The approval came at the very time that the new military river craft were being delivered to Halleck’s command.
-In January 1862, Foote took delivery of seven City Class ironclads.
-Designed for river use, they only needed seven feet of water, it was said they could sail on the mist.
+The approval came at the very time that the new shallow draft military river craft were being delivered to Halleck’s command.
+In January 1862, naval Captain Foote took delivery of seven City Class ironclads.
+Designed for river use, they only needed seven feet of water.
+It was said they could sail on the mist.